swaxi/GEOL-QMAPS/README.md

   * Point structural measurements are still rotated along the Y-axis of the map view **without correction**, _i.e.,_ as per the default behaviour up to v3.1.3, but this axis no longer represents true North.<br>
 **Result:** Major angular mismatch between misrotated structural measurements and the strike direction of mapped structure traces.

-* _same case scenario as above, but **with rotation correction** based on the true North orientation of the applied CRS (implemented in v3.1.4 of the GEOL-QMAPS QGIS project template):_
+* _same case scenario as above, but **with rotation correction** based on the true North orientation of the applied CRS (implemented in v3.1.4 and subsequent releases of the GEOL-QMAPS QGIS project template):_
    * ![WGS84-AntarcticPolarStereographic_RotationCorrected.png](WGS84-AntarcticPolarStereographic_RotationCorrected.png)
    * Point structural measurements are now correctly rotated relative to true North in the applied CRS, aligning with the measured strike (or trend for linear features).<br>
 **Result:** Accurate match between structural measurements and the apparent strike direction of mapped structure traces, regardless of the true North orientation in the selected CRS.